rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 ### Reading sets of molecules

-Groups of molecule are read using a Supplier (for example, an `RDKit::SDMolSupplier` or an `RDKit::SmilesMolSupplier`) [(example2)](./C++Examples/example2.cpp):
+Groups of molecules are read using a Supplier (for example, an `RDKit::SDMolSupplier` or an `RDKit::SmilesMolSupplier`) [(example2)](./C++Examples/example2.cpp):